cdp-trial-patterns/data-in-motion/01_kafka_filter_kafka.md

 ---
 **Info:**

-Test Sessions provision infrastructure on the fly and allow you to start and stop individual processors and send data through your flow By running data through processors step-by-step and using the data viewer as needed, you’re able to validate your processing logic during development in an iterative way without having to treat your entire data flow as one deployable unit.
+Test Sessions provision infrastructure on the fly and allow you to start and stop individual processors and send data through your flow.
+By running data through processors step-by-step and using the data viewer as needed, you’re able to validate your processing logic during development in an iterative way without having to treat your entire data flow as one deployable unit.

 ---